serverlessworkflow/specification/specification.md

 The [eventRef](#EventRef-Definition) defines the referenced `produced` event via its `triggerEventRef` property and a `consumed` event via its `resultEventRef` property.

+The `sleep` property can be used to define time periods that workflow execution should sleep before and/or  after function execution.
+It can have two properties:
-The `sleepBefore` property defines the amount of time (ISO 8601 duration format) to sleep before function invocation.
+* `before` -  defines the amount of time (ISO 8601 duration format) to sleep before function invocation.

-The `sleepAfter` property defines the amount of time (ISO 8601 duration format) to sleep after function invocation.
+* `after` -  defines the amount of time (ISO 8601 duration format) to sleep after function invocation.

 Function invocation timeouts should be handled via the states [timeouts](#Workflow-Timeouts) definition.